-- GLO 1 Movement
+- GLO 1-Movement

-- GLO 2 Fitness Management
+- GLO 2-Fitness Management

-- GLO 3 Safety
+- GLO 3-Safety

 The following chart provides suggested elements and criteria for completion of the Physical Activity Practicum module.
 For each of the identified learning outcomes, the chart provides suggested instructional/assessment strategies as well as guiding questions for criteria development.
 These, in turn, would become the elements and criteria that could be considered as evidence for student achievement of the learning outcomes specifically related to the physical activity plan, safety and risk-management plan, sign-off forms, physical activity log, and portfolio reflections.
-The Resource Masters (RMs) cited in the chart are provided in the modules at the end of individual lessons.
+The Resource Masters (RMs) cited in the chart are provided in the Resource Masters section of this document.